Vincenzo1301/fibonacci/README.md

 # Fibonacci CLI in Rust

-A simple command-line Fibonacci calculator written in Rust.
+A very simple command-line Fibonacci calculator written in Rust.
 This project is a way to get familiar with Rust's syntax.

 ## Usage